GoogleCloudPlatform/fda-mystudies/kubernetes/README.md

 Find the name of your Cloud SQL DB instance.
 If looking at the GCP Console, this is just the instance name, is **not** the "Instance connection name".
-Example: if the connection name is "myproject-data:us-east1:my-studies", you should use just "my-studies".
+Example: if the connection name is "myproject-data:us-east1:mystudies", you should use just "mystudies".

 Import the scripts, in this order: